VirtusLab/git-machete/README.md

 [//]: # (For how to find Medium header anchors, see https://www.freecodecamp.org/news/how-to-link-to-a-specific-paragraph-in-your-medium-article-2018-table-of-contents-method-e66595fea549/)
 No!
-It's all right, `discover` is based on an (imperfect) [heuristic](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0#0544) which usually yields branch layout close to what the user expected... but it still might differ in details (like, branches discovered to be children of `main`/`develop` instead of each other).
+It's all right, `discover` is based on an (imperfect) [heuristic](https://medium.com/virtuslab/git-machete-strikes-again-traverse-the-git-rebase-jungle-even-faster-with-v2-0-f43ebaf8abb0#0544) which usually yields branch layout close to what the user would expect.
+It still might not be perfect and — for example — declare branches to be children of `main`/`develop` instead of themselves.

 Just run [`git machete edit`](https://git-machete.readthedocs.io/en/stable/#edit) to fix the layout manually.
 If you're working on JetBrains IDEs, you can use [git-machete IntelliJ plugin](https://github.com/VirtusLab/git-machete-intellij-plugin#git-machete-intellij-plugin)